rbaumgar/openshift-logging/README.md

 If you select another size than 1x.demo multiple pods for the lokistack will be created.

+*LokiStack Components*
+- Gateway: The gateway receives requests and redirects them to the appropriate container based on the request’s URL.
+- Distributor: The distributor service is responsible for handling incoming streams by clients.
+Ingester: The ingester service is responsible for writing log data to long-term storage backends (DynamoDB, S3, Cassandra, etc.) on the write path and returning log data for in-memory queries on the read path.
+- Query Frontend:  internally performs some query adjustments and holds queries in an internal queue.
+- Querier: handles queries using the LogQL query language, fetching logs both from the ingesters and from long-term storage.
+- Compactor: a specific service that reduces the index size by deduping the index and merging all the files to a single file per table.
+- Index Gateway: downloads and synchronizes the index from the Object Storage in order to serve index queries to the Queriers and Rulers over gRPC.

 ## Configure the ClusterLogForwarder to the Lokistack

 ```sh